rariniello/specView/README.md

 [![License][license]][license-url]

 A simple GUI to acquire, display, and save spectrum acquired from an Ocean Optics spectrometer.
-Includes background subtraction and averaging over several shots.
+Includes background subtraction and averaging over multiple shots.

 ![specView Interface](header.png)